What is PF (Provident fund)?

 Why should you invest your PF earnings in Fixed Deposit?

 While Provident Funds are low-risk investment avenues that can help you grow your money easily, it is important to invest the PF funds in smarter investment avenues that enable you to grow your funds furthermore.
 Bajaj Finance Fixed Deposit is a preferred investment avenue for setting aside your funds, to multiply them.

 Here’s what makes Bajaj Finance FD better than Provident Fund:

 - Flexible investment – Bajaj Finance FD offers higher flexibility in terms of investing, as compared to investing in a PF.
-For example, the investment tenure in a PF can be as long as 15 years, whereas with FD, you can choose tenures from 12 to 60 months and re-invest as per your needs.
+For example, the investment tenor in a PF can be as long as 15 years, whereas with FD, you can choose tenors from 12 to 60 months and re-invest as per your needs.

 - Investment amount limit – While the amount of investment gets automatically deducted with EPF, you can invest only up to Rs.
 1.5 lakh per year in a PPF.
 However, Bajaj Finance FD enables you to invest any amount, so you can easily grow your savings without any limit.

 In addition to reaping benefits of attractive FD interest rates, you can also withdraw from Bajaj Finance FD after a minimum lock-in period of 3 months.
 You can also avail a Loan against FD easily from Bajaj Finance to fund your urgent expenses.